St Luke’s Trustees, President and Patrons

 Suvira Madan

-Suvira has been a Consultant Geriatrician at the Northern General Hospital since 2005.
-She has led the development of orthogeriatric and major trauma pathways, both in the hospital and the community.
-Her work during the pandemic included research on COVID-19 in hip fractures, and she has written a chapter for the Medical Leadership textbook on understanding patient experience as a clinical leader.
+Suvira has been a consultant geriatrician at the Northern General Hospital since 2005, where she has led the development of orthogeriatric and major trauma geriatric pathways through the hospital and into the community.

 Shaun Davies